 If a student is not making progress, go back to a more basic course.
 Once students are in their “success zone,” they will start moving forward.
 Don’t leave them in a course they can’t handle.
-(To change the course a student is taking, sign into the Parent Interface and go to Account Management.)
+(To change the course a student is taking, sign into the Parent Interface and go to Manage Account.)

 Note: The Parent Interface provides you with help and support to administer your students in the program.
 To keep the cost of the program affordable, we request that you use these online support tools whenever possible.